 The rapid spread of COVID-19 has disrupted normal work routines and may have resulted in unexpected or increased requests for reasonable accommodation.
 Although employers and employees should address these requests as soon as possible, the extraordinary circumstances of the COVID-19 pandemic may result in a delay in discussing requests and in providing accommodation where warranted.
 Employers and employees are encouraged to use interim solutions to enable employees to keep working as much as possible.

-- If an employer is hiring, may it screen applicants for symptoms of COVID-19?
+- If an employer is hiring, may it screen candidates for symptoms of COVID-19?

 Yes.
-An employer may screen job applicants for symptoms of COVID-19 after making a conditional job offer, as long as it does so for all entering employees in the same type of job.
-An employer may screen job applicants for symptoms of COVID-19 after making a conditional job offer, as long as it does so for all entering employees in the same type of job.
-This ADA rule allowing post-offer (but not pre-offer) medical inquiries and exams apply to all applicants, whether or not the applicant has a disability.
+An employer may screen job candidates for symptoms of COVID-19 after making a conditional job offer, as long as it does so for all entering employees in the same type of job.
+An employer may screen job candidates for symptoms of COVID-19 after making a conditional job offer, as long as it does so for all entering employees in the same type of job.
+This ADA rule allowing post-offer (but not pre-offer) medical inquiries and exams apply to all candidates, whether or not the candidate has a disability.

-- May an employer take an applicant’s temperature as part of a post-offer, pre-employment medical exam?
+- May an employer take an candidate’s temperature as part of a post-offer, pre-employment medical exam?

 Yes.
 Any medical exams are permitted after an employer has made a conditional offer of employment.
 However, employers should be aware that some people with COVID-19 do not have a fever.

-- May an employer delay the start date of an applicant who has COVID-19 or symptoms associated with it?
+- May an employer delay the start date of an candidate who has COVID-19 or symptoms associated with it?

 Yes.
 According to current CDC guidance, an individual who has COVID-19 or symptoms associated with it should not be in the workplace.